 - Q Which anti-estrogen can I use if I have PCOS and am trying to get pregnant?

 - Q Does polycystic ovary syndrome affect children differently than adults?

-- Q How is polycystic ovary syndrome (PCOS) diagnosed?
+- Q What is polycystic ovary syndrome (PCOS)?